Best Area Rug of 2021

 Options: 1 pattern, 6 color combinations, 30+ sizes, and many shapes (rectangles, squares, runners, and circles)

-We fully expected the mainly white nuLOOM Moroccan Blythe rug to get destroyed during testing in a house with a black lab and messy partner.
-In this case, we're pleased to be wrong and are happy to report that this modern-looking rug is not only exceptionally easy to clean, but also looks quite chic and works great in just about any space.
+In a house with a messy partner and a black lab, we expected the mostly white nuLOOM Moroccan Blythe would be wrecked.
+What a pleasant surprise to be wrong — we found this stylish rug was particularly simple to clean up, looked great, and worked well in almost any room.
 Red wine and a large, shedding pup proved no match for the Moroccan Blythe.
 The low pile polypropylene fibers clean up easily with just a wet rag, and vacuuming is a breeze.
 This rug is also available in one of the largest ranges of sizes and shapes of any model we tested, though we tested the largest version.
 From small mats and runners to ovals and giant squares, this upscale patterned rug is easy to purchase in exactly the size you need.

 Options: 2 patterns, 8 colors, 35+ sizes, and numerous shapes (rectangles, squares, runners, circles, and ovals)